beebauman/unix/README.md

 ## Features

-### 1. Setup script for your server:

 * Sets up an `iptables` firewall with an editable ruleset that survives reboots.
 * Adds a daily cronjob that emails you the tail of the Apache error logs for all your websites.

-### 2. Backup script for your local machine to sync your server's important files:
+* Includes a backup script for your local machine to sync your server's important files:
 	* Backups are performed using rsync, which is fast and incremental.
 	* Included and excluded paths are specified using a simple but powerful filter list (template provided).
 	* Optionally include all MySQL databases, crontabs, and cronjobs in the backup.
 (A script that restores crontabs from the backups is also included.)

 ### Compatibility notice